mwalton/ML/README.md

 proto-OSVC-sklearn
 ==================

-early SK-lean tests, see em-temporalcoding-rsa for recent version
+early SK-lean experiments, see artificial-olfcation for recent version